 With increasing productivity and improving machine reliability

-of metal AM systems this applications are coming closer and closer.
+of metal AM systems these applications are coming closer and closer.

-Topology Optimization is method to utilize a defined space in the most efficient way to handle
+Topology Optimization is a method to utilise a defined space in the most efficient way to handle

 model that provides the optimal geometry for a part to handle specific forces applied.